ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/resharding.markdown

 ### Bucket Ownership

-For a while, as long as there are still files to transfer to the new shard's replicas or delete from the old shard, transferred buckets are presented as if they reside on both their old and new shards.
+For a while, as long as there are still entities to transfer to the new shard's replicas or delete from the old shard, transferred buckets are presented as if they reside on both their old and new shards.